Course Descriptions CP

-In this course, taught collaboratively by teachers from the departments of religious studies and philosophy and history and social sciences, you will explore some of the greatest challenges and trends affecting humanity in the 21st century: globalization, socio-economic inequities, competition for resources, and, most notably, climate change.
+In this course you will explore some of the greatest challenges and trends affecting humanity in the 21st century: globalization, socio-economic inequities, competition for resources, and, most notably, climate change.
 You will discuss questions of moral responsibility and fairness related to climate change as you explore different ethical systems and how they may be applied to the questions posed by climate change and global inequities.
 You will also examine innovations in technology, governance, and business that can help people adapt to or mitigate the compounding effects of these global challenges.
 You will evaluate and design approaches to making a more sustainable world.
 (Five weeks, for credit.)

 How does the mind work?
 How do our thoughts and emotions shape our actions in the world?
 Are there differences in the way people learn?
 This course covers a full academic year of content and uses literature, library research, experiments, and group projects to dive into the study of human behavior.
 You’ll explore traditional topics such as learning, memory, development, personality, the biological basis of behavior, and psychotherapy.
 You’ll also delve into newer sub-fields of study such as forensic (criminal) psychology, health psychology, the psychology of terrorism, and gender psychology.
 The practical application of psychology to everyday life is a major focus of the course.
 (Five weeks, for credit.)